Natufian culture: Art

 The Ain Sakhri lovers, a carved stone object held at the British Museum, is the oldest known depiction of a couple having sex.
 It was found in the Ain Sakhri cave in the Judean desert.
+A Natufian clay figurine uncovered from Nahal Ein Gev II, shows that prehistoric artists also used intimate, intertwined bodies to express spiritual beliefs and human–animal relationships.

 Burials

 Natufian grave goods are typically made of shell, teeth (of red deer), bones, and stone.
 There are pendants, bracelets, necklaces, earrings, and belt-ornaments as well.

 In 2008, the 12,400–12,000 cal BC grave of an apparently significant Natufian female was discovered in a ceremonial pit in the Hilazon Tachtit cave in northern Israel.
-Media reports referred to this person as a shaman.
+Media reports referred to this person as a "shaman" or "witch doctor."
 The burial contained the remains of at least three aurochs and 86 tortoises, all of which are thought to have been brought to the site during a funeral feast.
-The body was surrounded by tortoise shells, the pelvis of a leopard, forearm of a wild boar, wingtip of a golden eagle, and skull of a stone marten.
+The body was surrounded by tortoise shells, the pelvis of a leopard, forearm of a boar, a wingtip of a golden eagle, and skull of a beech marten.